amurp003/dss-prototype/readme.md

         docker run -d -p 5000:5000 dss-prototype

 6. Jaegar tracing is currently enabled using collectin port 6831.
-Use the following to start Jaegar in a container
+Use the following to start Jaegar in a container in detached mode

-        docker run -p 16686:16686 -p 6831:6831/udp jaegertracing/all-in-one
+        docker run -d -p 16686:16686 -p 6831:6831/udp jaegertracing/all-in-one